 Dyer Dhow Derby 2019

-The Dyer Dhow Derby is an annual regatta held in honor of the yacht clubs, sailing associations, and individuals who have donated to or supported the Dyer Dhow fleet of more than 50 boats at Mystic Seaport.
+The Dyer Dhow Derby is an annual regatta held in honor of the yacht clubs, sailing associations, and individuals who have donated to or supported the Dyer Dhow fleet of more than 50 boats at Mystic Seaport Museum.
 The fleet serves the Museum’s Joseph Conrad Overnight Summer Sailing Camp and Community Sailing Programs.